 Now, because of the inefficiencies of the check and the advent of alternative types of payment you have many companies across the world that are paying with multiple payment methodologies, which means one word...complexity.

 The concept is simple.
 Take a single payment output file and have it seamlessly execute the various, disparate payment methodologies in one fell stroke.
-At a high level the advantages are obvious...not having to manage multiple different payment files or runs and the time associated with preparing and executing those payments.
-From that point you have the cost considerations that arise from inefficient payments.
-Wires and checks are the leading culprits here, and if you can convert that spend into more favorable methods like ACH or even virtual credit card, then you have a recipe for significant enhancement of controls, payment speed, and corporate profitability, which are all great things.
+At a high level, the advantages are obvious...not having to manage multiple different payment files or runs and the time associated with preparing and executing those payments.
+From that point, you have the cost considerations that arise from inefficient payments.
+Wires and checks are the leading culprits here, and if you can convert that spending into more favorable methods like ACH or even virtual credit cards, then you have a recipe for significant enhancement of controls, payment speed, and corporate profitability, which are all great things.

 So, if you’re still unsure of the claims of integrated payables, let’s take a quick dive into the five primary ways they will maximize the value of your Accounts Payable process!

-Easy Integration - One of the ways integrated payables is made super simple is through a straightforward file based integration methodology.
-Rather than relying upon old school approaches and legacy tech, you can have confidence that this approach is repeatable, scalable, and dependable.
-It’s the primary reason you can bank agnostically too, because accurately communicating the payment requests and disbursements is facilitated through standardized file connectivity.
+- Easy Integration - One of the ways integrated payables are made super simple is through a straightforward file-based integration methodology.
+Rather than relying upon old-school approaches and legacy tech, you can have confidence that this approach is repeatable, scalable, and dependable.
+It’s the primary reason you can bank agnostically too because accurately communicating the payment requests and disbursements is facilitated through standardized file connectivity.

-Monetization – Perhaps one of the most appealing features of an integrated payables approach is the notion that your money (corporate payables) can actually be leveraged to make you money (earned rebates).
+- Monetization – Perhaps one of the most appealing features of an integrated payables approach is the notion that your money (corporate payables) can actually be leveraged to make you money (earned rebates).
 This concept is widely understood at a personal finance level and has growing adoption in the B2B arena.
-The takeaway here is that a growing cadre of businesses accept virtual credit cards as a legitimate form of payments for commercial transactions.
+The takeaway here is that a growing cadre of businesses accepts virtual credit cards as a legitimate form of payment for commercial transactions.
 Although this type of spend assumes the accepting merchant incurs a transaction fee, the reason they do this is to ameliorate their supplier base by providing multiple, flexible options for payment.
-Also, many businesses leverage corporate credit cards in their travel and expense, P-card requisitioning, and other areas and find themselves in a bit of a moral conundrum when they are willing to leverage the purchase flexibility of card without necessarily being willing to accept cards for payment.
-This trend is changing however, with more businesses being willing to both pay and receive payment via card.
+Also, many businesses leverage corporate credit cards in their travel and expense, P-card requisitioning, and other areas and find themselves in a bit of a moral conundrum when they are willing to leverage the purchasing flexibility of cards without necessarily being willing to accept cards for payment.
+This trend is changing, however, with more businesses being willing to both pay and receive payment via card.

-Another consideration on the integrated payables front is whether the process can be integrated into your front end invoice processing.
-For companies that have not pursued a broader based accounts payable automation initiative (see more on that here), you will basically invoke the launch the payment file when you batch your invoices that have been posted to your accounting system.
+- Another consideration on the integrated payables front is whether the process can be integrated into your front-end invoice processing.
+For companies that have not pursued broader-based accounts payable automation initiatives (see more on that here), you will basically invoke the launch of the payment file when you batch your invoices that have been posted to your accounting system.
 Then when the posted transactions get batched you create the standardized output file that invokes the integrated payables execution.

-Understand that when you pursue an integrated payables approach there are numerous upsides.
-Certainly the cost factors, processing times, visibility, enhancement of controls, and monetization are key.
+- Understand that when you pursue an integrated payables approach there are numerous upsides.
+The cost factors, processing times, visibility, enhancement of controls, and monetization are key.
 With that said, even if you had every possible advantage in the world to the latest and greatest of payment options, you may still have intransigent vendors that will not accommodate your latest new whirligig.
-In other words, some people / companies won’t change and couldn’t care less about your strategy.
-Therefore, it’s important to maintain some common sense when you launch out with this initiative.
-From our perspective you want to keep one eye on the strategic goal…make as many payments as possible streamlined, electronic, and efficient.
-Convert the vendors that you can to these means and default the hold outs to whatever negotiated payment terms you have in place.
+In other words, some people/companies won’t change and couldn’t care less about your strategy.
+Therefore, it’s important to maintain some common sense when you launch this initiative.
+From our perspective, you want to keep one eye on the strategic goal…make as many payments as possible streamlined, electronic, and efficient.
+Convert the vendors that you can to these means and default the holdouts to whatever negotiated payment terms you have in place.
 Some things won’t change, and that’s ok.
 Simply focus on the ones that will where you can generate real value for your loyalty and business and shift and monetize those opportunities.
-Don’t get bogged down on the ones that got away…instead take the wins where you can and move on!
+Don’t get bogged down on the ones that got away…instead, take the wins where you can and move on!